 Semantic Search has principles being shaped by the nature of Semantics.
 In a Semantic Web, everything should be connected to another thing within a context with descriptive data dimensions.
 These data dimensions can be time, type, genre, length, weight, height, gender, nationality, job, event, place, or color.
 Everything has a place within a Semantic World Perception.
 Thus, Semantic Search Principles organize the web for semantic search behaviors.

 Crawling, evaluating, and understanding the Semantic Web is way much easier than the chaotic web.
-Thus, Semantic Search Principles let Search Engines to be more cost-effective, faster, and result-oriented for organizing the information on the web.
+Thus, Semantic Search Principles let Search Engines be more cost-effective, faster, and result-oriented for organizing the information on the web.
 Semantic Search Principles exist for users, content publishers, and also Search Engines.

 Semantic Search Principles are being preferred by Search Engines thanks to their contribution to the organization of information and aligning the perception and usage of the web.

 Voice Search is being supported by Natural Language Processing Algorithms.
-Google, Bing, and other Search Engines extract the necessary information for a user from a web page and presents it as an answer with voice.
+Google, Bing, and other Search Engines extract the necessary information for a user from a web page and present it as an answer with a voice.
 Voice Search is being used more and more every year.
 Google, Bing, Yandex, DuckDuckGo, or other Search Engines don’t share the related data for Voice Search Activity, but we know why the users use voice search.

 Every semantic question is easier to be matched with a semantic answer.
 Thus, answering the semantic questions via voice search can succeed easier with the Structured Data and Structured Content within a semantic logic.